Supreme leader weeps as vast crowd mourns slain general in Tehran

 The killing of Soleimani, the architect of Iran's drive to extend its influence across the Middle East, has stoked concern around the globe that a broader regional conflict could erupt.

-Trump has listed 52 Iranian targets, including cultural sites, that could be hit if Iran retaliates with attacks on Americans or U.S. assets.
+Trump has listed 52 Iranian targets, including cultural sites, that could be hit if Iran retaliates with attacks on Americans or U.S. assets, although U.S. officials sought to play down the president's reference to cultural targets.

 General Esmail Ghaani, the new commander of the Quds Force, the elite unit of Iran's Revolutionary Guards charged with overseas operations, promised to "continue martyr Soleimani's cause as firmly as before with the help of God, and in return for his martyrdom we aim to rid the region of America".